 Views of Bathurst from Mount Panorama in Bathurst

 I drove all the up to the top of Mount Panorama and enjoyed the amazing views of Bathurst and surrounding areas from the top of the mountain.
 Driving around the track gives you a feel for the race.
 Mount Panorama is definitely a must-visit location in Bathurst to enjoy some amazing views.

 Bathurst town is quite spread out with very wide roads and modern shopping Malls.
 It was lunchtime and I decided to have a light meal at Piccolo's on William an impressive corner cafe with an impressive presentation and menu.

 Piccolo on William in Bathurst Town

 Bathurst has plenty of interesting things to do for all age groups.
-Having seen the high time in the Gold Rush era, Bathurst has plenty of historic building and beautiful parks.
+Having seen the high time in the Gold Rush era, Bathurst has plenty of historic buildings and beautiful parks.

 Here are some must-do activities when you plan to stay at Bathurst.

 1. Okhuma Japanese Garden located at the edges of Macquarie River

 2. Machattie Park- offering an amazing mix of Victorian designs including Duck Pond, Rotunda and Drinking Fountain.

 3. Australian Mineral and Fossil Museum - is getting ready for Bathurst Winter Festival on 2nd of July 2021

 4. Flat Rock Picnic Area - a great place to visit with family if you are planning to stay in Bathurst for a couple of days

 I decided to stay at Encore Apartments located 3km from Mount Panorama.
 The property offers the comfort of home with very comfortable rooms and a kitchenette.
 This property is very popular with single travellers and great rating on booking.com.
 The benefits of staying at Encore Apartments is the spacious one or two-bedroom rooms with free wi-fi and parking.